mladenmladen91/mvc/README.md

 * Bootstrap 4.6

 ## Setup
-To run this project copy addresses_db.sql file into you mysql and run composer install.
-Settings for database and API token can be found in config/config.php
+Mysql setup is in addresses_db.sql included in project.
+Settings for database and API token can be found in config/config.php.
+Run composer install.

 ```
 $ composer install